earth-system-radiation/rte-rrtmgp/doc/jekyll_site/how-tos/build-and-test.md

 ---
 layout: page
-title: How to build the libraries, tests, and examples, run the tests, and verify the results
+title: Building and testing
 ---

+How to build the libraries, tests, and examples, run the tests, and verify the results

 # In a nutshell